 The next day, the market vendors came back to work.
 By the end of the day, their crates and produce covered the yellow lines, and the walkway to the center door was no longer visible.
 The vendors took over what they thought were the best spaces to sell, and the government was once again absent.
 No enforcement of the regulations laid out the day before ever appeared.
 Filled with disappointment over the futility of their efforts and lack of action by the government, the women of FUNDAC went about what they had been doing for decades – caring for and educating the children in their community who needed it most and doing the best they could in the current circumstances.

-The women of FUNDAC continued to speak with government authorities about the insalubrious marketplace and the welfare of the children and families who came there each day.
+The women of FUNDAC continued to lobby government authorities for help with the welfare of the children and families who came there each day.
 There was talk of a new marketplace, mention of a government project, but no definite decisions or details.

 In 2018, the city government of Quito announced it was going to build a new marketplace for the vendors and people of Calderón.
 In July 2018, the city officials moved all the vendors (who didn’t go willingly at first) to a temporary location several blocks away, where the market could function for the next several months, or longer.
 It was a Thursday when the teachers showed up for work at the center to find, to their surprise, no market vendors outside.
 No trace of fish or cow intestines.
 No onion peels on the ground.
 No crates blocking their way into work.
 Some of the teachers had worked at the center for seven or eight years and had never seen the exterior of the building.
 It was covered every day by vendors and their produce, and the facade was not something they had even imagined.
 The women of FUNDAC knew that the market vendors had caused damage to their chain link fence, where the vendors would tie their tarps, as well as to their door.
 But when the facade was finally revealed after decades, they were all able to see how incredibly dilapidated the exterior of their building was.
 Construction of the new market commenced, and the women of FUNDAC knew that change was on the way.